Ssnekysnek/odin-recipe/README.md

 # odin-recipe

-building a basic recipe website using HTML/CSS an d JavaScript
+building a basic recipe website using HTML/CSS and JavaScript